Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 Lastly, we have a special shape. [`Outline`](@ref) does not take any vertex positions for its constructor.
 Instead, we construct an `Outline` shape from **another shape**.
 It will then generate a wireframe for the outer perimeters of the original shape.

 As the name suggests, this is useful for generating outlines of another shape.
-By rendering the `Outline` on top of the original shape, we can achieve make it so it better stands out from the background.
+By rendering the `Outline` on top of the original shape, we can make it so it better stands out from the background.

 ```julia
 outline = Outline(triangle)